 Table 32 presents the 5-Year Financial Plan for MTA.
 As discussed in previous chapters, MTA receives funding through various FTA and state programs, as well as local funding sources.
 Given the uncertainty in funding levels beyond FY 2025-26 with the expiration of the Bipartisan Infrastructure Law (BIL) and Infrastructure Investment and Jobs Act (IIJA), this plan takes a conservative approach and assumes that FTA and state funding levels will remain at FY 2025-26 levels for the duration of the planning period.
 It is possible, however, that actual funding levels will exceed these projections.
-When considering existing revenue sources, MTA will experience an operating deficit each year of the planning period, with a five-year deficit total of \$1,542,292.
+When considering existing revenue sources, MTA will experience an operating deficit each year of the planning period, with a five-year deficit total of \$1,830,253.

 MTA does, however, have additional potential sources of funding available for transit operations.
 The SB 125 program, managed by the California State Transportation Agency (CalSTA) and implemented in late 2023, allocates state funding to RTPAs to support transit operations and capital projects.
-The MCTC has been allocated \$1,611,794 per the 2023 Guidelines, at least \$1,586,794 of which would be made available to MTA, however, an SB 125 allocation package has yet to be submitted.
+The MCTC has been allocated \$1,611,794 per the 2023 Guidelines, at least \$1,586,794 of which would be made available to MTA, however an SB 125 allocation package has yet to be submitted.
 Once submitted and approved, these funds could be applied to the operating deficit.

 As part of the TDA claims process, MTA does not currently claim 100 percent of the available LTF funding that is available to the transit operator.
 Approximately \$100,000 is claimed by the City of Alturas and the County of Modoc under Article 8 for streets and roads.
-Transit operations are a priority over streets and roads in the TDA allocation process, and MTA could conceivably claim more in LTF funds each year for operating.
-It is important to note that many cities and counties rely on Article 8 funding for roadway maintenance and repair, and while legal, allocating more to transit takes away vital funding from streets and roads.
+Transit operations are a priority over streets and roads in the TDA allocation process and MTA could conceivably claim more in LTF funds each year for operating.
+It is important to note that many cities and counties rely on Article 8 funding for roadway maintenance and repair and, while legal, allocating more to transit takes away vital funding from streets and roads.

-If both these additional revenue sources are considered in the financial plan, with priority given to using SB 125 funds (as these cannot be used for streets and roads), a fiscally constrained financial plan is possible.
-There are two scenarios through which this can be achieved.
-Scenario 1 (shown in Table 32) assumes that SB 125 funds will become available to MTA in FY 2026-27 and that MTA can claim an additional \$15,282 in LTF funds in FY 2025-26.
+If both these additional revenue sources are considered in the financial plan, with priority given to using SB 125 funds (as these cannot be used for streets and roads), FY 2025-26 is the only year where an operating deficit remains (as SB 125 funds are not yet available to MTA).
+Scenario 1 (shown in Table 32) assumes that SB 125 funds will become available to MTA in FY 2026-27 and that MTA can claim an additional \$109,950 in LTF funds in FY 2025-26.